 “Science is critically dependent on access to the information, data, and ideas contained in published primary research articles,” said HHMI President Erin O’Shea.
 “We believe we can best advance HHMI’s mission, including the discovery and sharing of new scientific knowledge, by sharing new science freely and immediately.
 We want all scientists to be able to discuss, analyze, and build upon each other’s work.”

-The policy announced today aligns with the principles of Plan S, which was developed by the cOAlition S organizations, a group leading the open access movement in Europe and elsewhere.
+The policy announced today aligns with the principles of Plan Sexternal link, opens in a new tab, which was developed by the cOAlition S organizationsexternal link, opens in a new tab, a group leading the open access movement in Europe and elsewhere.
 Plan S takes effect in January 2021.
 With today’s announcement, HHMI is joining other participants in cOAlition S, including the Bill & Melinda Gates Foundation and Wellcome, in the drive towards open access publishing.

 The new policy represents a major change for the Institute, a medical research organization that spends more than $750 million annually on basic biomedical research and employs more than 2,300, including more than 250 HHMI Investigators at laboratories throughout the United States and 44 lab heads at the Janelia Research Campus in Ashburn, Virginia.
 HHMI’s current publishing policy requires that each HHMI lab head make their work available online freely within 12 months of publication.

 Noting that the scientific publishing landscape is in flux, O’Shea said that many journals are currently assessing their publishing models.
 “We are seeing more and more journals comply with open access goals and we are optimistic that by the time our policy rolls out, even more journals will join us,” she said.